 The first step for Reheating the Corn on the Cob in a Microwave is to place your corn onto a microwave-safe plate.

 Cover the dish with a damp dishtowel or cover it with a plate after adding 1 to 2 tablespoons of water.
 During steaming, the corn will be protected from drying out.

 Microwave the corn for 45 seconds on high then flip the cob over.
 After that, you just need to Microwave for another 30 to 45 seconds.

 Microwave it for another 30 seconds if you think the corn has not been warmed enough.

 You need to take great care when removing the lid from the plate.
 As the dish is filled with water, hot steam will begin to emanate from it.

-4. Reheating Corn on the Cob on the Grill
+How to Reheat Corn on the Cob on the Grill:

 The Grilling method is one of the uncommon ways of Reheating Corn on the Cob.
 You might choose to cook corn with it because it transforms the taste of corn tremendously.

 Additionally, if you used a grill to Reheat your Corn on the Cob, you might want to reheat it the same way.
 In this case, Reheating by any other method is going to result in corn of inferior quality.